fabiomarchiano/fabiomarchiano.github.io/_projects/waveclock.markdown

 <br>

-Press BACKSPACE if you want the clock to restart with a random background.<br>
+Press 'r' if you want the clock to restart with a random background.<br>
 If you like what you see save it pressing ENTER.

-If you are from the phone, press wherever on canvas restart with a random background.
+If you are from the phone, touch on the screen to restart with a random background.